 It’s no secret that the Dolomites are the ultimate, no-mercy road riding location.
-The testing ground for this year’s DI.A, South Tyrol’s San Vigilio/Kronplatz threw back its veil and introduced us to an array of awe-inspiring routes that bisect and scale the mountains, revealing views with which life wouldn’t be complete without experiencing.
+The testing ground for the 2016 DI.A, South Tyrol’s San Vigilio/Kronplatz threw back its veil and introduced us to an array of awe-inspiring routes that bisect and scale the mountains, revealing views with which life wouldn’t be complete without experiencing.

 From the sheltered and very quiet valley of St. Vigil, there are seemingly endless options open to the adventurous cyclist, from iconic alpine passes to lonely and forgotten mountain roads into untouched nature.
 The variety of roads and singletrack proved to be the perfect arena to put the road and gravel bikes of the Design & Innovation Award to the test.